yohm/oacis_watcher/README.md

 ## Defining your callback functions

 In order to define callback functions, prepare a ruby script file.
+Call `OacisWatcher.start`, and define your callbacks in the block given to `start` method.
+Polling will start after block is evaluated.
-The script looks like the following.
+A script might look like the following.

 ```ruby
 OacisWatcher.start do |w|       # w is an instance of OacisWatcher